Views: 894

 While the Moto G might have a slightly faster “clean” feel, the Samsung A16 5G wins on the screen (AMOLED vs LCD) and long-term updates (6 years vs 1-2 years).
 Most users will prefer the Samsung.

-Final Thoughts: Should You Pull the Trigger?
+Final Thought: Should You Buy the Samsung A16 5G?

 What do you think?
 Are you planning to keep your next phone for the full six years, or do you prefer upgrading more often?
-Buy the Galaxy A16 5G on amazon
+Buy the Galaxy A16 5G on amazon.

 .